erroronline1/caro/readme.md

 [limits]
 form_image = 2048 ; max pixels on longer side
 identifier =  128 ; characters for identifiers, the longer, the more complex and error-prone the qr code becomes.
-17 characters will be appended by default for a timestamp max_records = 128 ; display of record summaries, more than that will be hidden, still being displayed if filtered order_approvalsignature_image = 2048 ; max pixels on longer side qr_errorlevel = 'L'; `'L'`, `'M'`, `'Q'` or `'H'` - H for maximum error tolerance but higher pixel density record_image = 2048 ; max pixels on longer side risk_acceptance_level = 2 ; product of probability times damage to be highlighted
+17 characters will be appended by default for a timestamp max_records = 1024 ; display of record summaries, more than that will be hidden, still being displayed if filtered order_approvalsignature_image = 2048 ; max pixels on longer side order_approved_archived = 512 ; schedules a review to delete unused archived orders to free up space qr_errorlevel = 'L'; `'L'`, `'M'`, `'Q'` or `'H'` - H for maximum error tolerance but higher pixel density record_image = 2048 ; max pixels on longer side risk_acceptance_level = 2 ; product of probability times damage to be highlighted